 CONNECTOR PIN SIGNAL NAME FUNCTION 1 SD_EXT_K Cathode of LED optocoupler (through a 510 ohm resistor) which is used for external isolated shutdown.
 Anode of LED is connected to (A2A5J7) pin 2.
-A positive voltage (3.5 to 15V) at pin 2 (referenced to pin 1) shuts down the unit (see CAUTION below).
+A positive voltage (3.5 to 15V) at pin 2 (referenced to pin 1) shuts down the unit functionality.
+The unit remains powered, but no output is available and the red front panel FAULT LED will go ON.
+Response is relatively fast (100μS max.).
+To resume normal operation it is necessary to cycle power off, then on (preferred) or briefly press the RESET key on the front panel keypad.
 2 SD_EXT_A Anode of LED optocoupler which is used for external isolated shutdown.
 (See pin 1 above.)
 EXT.
 PROTECT PORT (connector A2A5J7) 3 PG_EXT_C Collector of optocoupler-transistor which is used for external isolated "power OK" flag.
 Transistor emitter is connected to (A2A5J7) pin 4.
 When unit is operating normally, transistor is saturated.
 Current through transistor should not exceed 5mA and supply voltage should not exceed 15V.
 4 PG_EXT_E Emitter of optocoupler-transistor which is used for external isolated "power OK" flag.
 (See pin 3 above.)
 5 EXT_C Collector of optocoupler-transistor which is used for external isolated "Output OFF" flag.
 Transistor emitter is connected to (A2A5J7) pin 6.
 When output is OFF, transistor is saturated.
 Current through transistor should not exceed 3mA and supply voltage should not exceed 15V.
+See NOTE below for alternate function.
 6 EXT_E Emitter of optocoupler-transistor which is used for external isolated "output OFF" flag.
 (See pin 5 above.)